 Get debt help now

-If you are on a low income, you may be able to get this done for free.
+If you are on a low income, you may be able to get help paying this fee.

-How do I apply to vary a CCJ?
+How do I use form N245 to vary a CCJ?

-This is similar to the N9A admission form you got when your creditor started court action.
+It is similar to the N9a admission form you got when your creditor started court action.

 You need to fill in details of: